For many of us, feeling confident in our financial decisions requires the help of a skilled and reliable adviser.

 A professional can help us create the path to our investment goals, whether that means generating immediate returns, providing college education for the kids, securing a comfortable retirement or all of the above.

-Here’s the challenge: There are at least 250,000 financial advisers in the United States, according to the Bureau of Labor Statistics, and not all are created equal.
-So how do you choose one?
+Here’s the challenge: There are more than 271,000 financial advisers in the United States, according to federal data, and not all are created equal.
+So, how do you choose one?

-Start by getting recommendations from friends, family and reliable internet sources.
-If you’re getting referrals from friends, it makes sense to rely on those who are in a similar stage of life, with similar financial needs, Forbes suggests.
-Money Talks News founder Stacy Johnson notes that your accountant or lawyer may be another good source for referrals, depending on their familiarity with your circumstances.
+Next, get recommendations from friends, family and others you trust — particularly if they are in a similar stage of life, with similar financial needs.
+Your accountant or lawyer may be another good source for referrals, depending on their familiarity with your circumstances.